symfony/symfony-docs/reference/forms/types/entity.rst

 .. note::

-    If you are working with a collection of Doctrine entities, it will be helpful to read the documention for the :doc:`/reference/forms/types/collection` as well.
+    If you are working with a collection of Doctrine entities, it will be helpful to read the documentation for the :doc:`/reference/forms/types/collection` as well.
 In addition, there is a complete example in the cookbook article :doc:`/cookbook/form/form_collections`.